yarus/sc2buildmaker-android/README.md

-# sc2buildmaker-android
+# sc2buildmaker
-SC2BuildMaker android application source code
+This is home for SC2BuildMaker android tool source code.
+IDE - Android Studio